apify/apify-docs/content/docs/access_rights/organization_account.md

 ## [](#availability-and-pricing) Availability and pricing

-The organization account is available on our Team, Business, and Custom plans.
+The organization account is available on all our plans.
 [Visit our pricing page](https://apify.com/pricing) for more information.

 ## [](#create-a-new-organization) Create a new organization